Programs: Active - Funding Next 12 Months

 This program assists cities and counties to connect water systems to residences without drinking water as a result of the drought in those communities that do not receive CDBG funding directly from HUD.

-Emergency Solutions Grant Program (ESG)
+Emergency Solutions Grants Program (ESG)

 ESG makes grant funds available for projects serving homeless individuals and families through eligible non-profit organizations or local governments.
 ESG funds can be used for supportive services, emergency shelter/transitional housing, homelessness prevention assistance, and providing permanent housing.
 Funds are available in California communities that do not receive ESG funding directly from the U.S. Department of Housing and Urban Development.
 Funding is announced annually through a Notice of Funding Availability.